erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 #### Role

 - This service should provide the ability to retrieve information on streets and neighborhoods with the highest number of pedestrians or mobilized individuals.
-- This retrieval should be possible **in real time**, allowing users to specify the desired timeframe (in minutes resolution) within the last 24 hours.
+- This retrieval should be possible **in real time**, allowing users to specify any requested timeframe (in minutes resolution) within the last 24 hours.
 - The results should be returned in descending order based on the number of pedestrians or mobilized individuals.
 - Users should be able to specify the number of streets (N1) and neighborhoods (N2) they want to retrieve.